 The Harmony of darkness, Tamás Andok calls it as thrilling & excitement instead.
-His photographs shows the glooming darkness of the city and the stark contrast people roaming around.
-In this Interview, Tamas tells us how his photographic style was born, how he found his own way of expressing through this dark medium.
-He explains us how these stark atmospheres and surreal ideas envelope into these photographs and show us a new something.
+His photographs show the glooming darkness of the city and the stark contrast of people roaming around.
+In this Interview, Tamas tells us how his photographic style was born, how he found his own way of expressing himself through this dark medium.
+He explains to us how these stark atmospheres and surreal ideas envelope into these photographs and show us a new something.
 Over to Tamas.

 Photo Credit: Lili Zentai

 I am a journalist and communication specialist.
 I’ve been active in photography for 4-5 years.
 Earlier I was busy with prose and scriptwriting.
 Thanks to a lucky coincidence I got a camera in 2009, and no one could take it away from me ever since that.
 I started to experiment with it, and I soon realized that I don’t necessarily have to write off my thoughts and feelings, or have graphic artists to express my ideas.

 Your Street Photography style seems to be very gloomy and moodaholic.
 Few words on it?

 I like these intense atmospheres.
 They may be too dark for some people, but as for me, they fill me with thrilling and excitement instead.
 Sometimes, of course, it’s better not to linger for too long, but submerge yourself a little, find something to discover, and then emerge at the right time.
 But those few hours, when I walk around the city, watch it resonating, the people, the buildings, the overall harmony – those few hours are marvelous.